blight-js/rfcs/text/0003-boolean-values.md

 - `i32.fromBool(my_bool)`
 - `i32(my_bool)`

-I went with the first one because it is concise, and gives the same API to both floating point and integer types.
 It also opens up the possibility of `.to(string)` in the future, and so on as a practice of using `to` as the convention to convert something to another type.

 ## `.to(same_type)`?